7 Almond Butter Benefits You Should Know

 Due to its high fiber content, one of the many amazing almond butter benefits is appetite suppression.
 Here’s another study, this one published by the MDPI.

 A sample of 42 female participants was recruited to test whether the choice of almonds as a mid-morning snack would reduce overall hunger.
-The study concluded that almonds suppress those mid-morning, high-fat foods cravings much better than other snacks, like crackers.
+The study concluded that almonds suppress those mid-morning, high-fat food cravings much better than other snacks, like crackers.
 The reason is that almonds are a slow-digesting, nutrient-dense food that will make you feel full longer than other average carby snacks.

-But if you really love your crackers, these keto cheese crackers are made with almond flour so you can enjoy the benefits of almonds while enjoying your crackers.
+But if you really love your crackers, these keto cheese crackers are made with almond flour, so you can enjoy the benefits of almonds while enjoying your crackers.

 5. Good for your gut